abhinavdayal/EVA4/S14/Readme.md

 ## Placement with Segmentation Experiment

 We initially thought that we should create realistic images, and our cows should be properly scaled and not flying in sky.
-To this end we spend almost one week.
+To this end we spent almost one week.
 Later it was clarifid in last weeks session that we should not do that.
+Moreover we are supposed to have fixed 100 bg images.
+In this experiment we are randomly cropping a square region of BG instead.

 Still, the process was nice and we would like to document the same.